anza-xyz/wallet-adapter/README.md

 import { clusterApiUrl } from '@solana/web3.js';

 export const Wallet: FC = () => {
+    // Can be set to 'devnet', 'testnet', or 'mainnet-beta' const network = WalletAdapterNetwork.Devnet;

+    // You can also provide a custom RPC endpoint const endpoint = useMemo(() => clusterApiUrl(network), [network]);

     // @solana/wallet-adapter-wallets includes all the adapters but supports tree shaking --
-    // Only the wallets you want to instantiate here will be compiled into your application const wallets = useMemo(() => [
+    // Only the wallets you configure here will be compiled into your application const wallets = useMemo(() => [
         getPhantomWallet(),
         getSolflareWallet(),